danhetrick/ircpatch/README.md

 ## Blacklist

 If a user tries to log into the bot, and provides the wrong password, they'll be put on the *blacklist*.
 Blacklisted users can't try to log in for a short time period, selected at random from between 60-120 seconds.
 Once the user's "timeout" expires, they can log in like normal.
 The blacklist *only* effects users that have provided a wrong password; other users can log in like normal.
 Users on the blacklist can also issue other commands, they just can't log in.
+Blacklisted user's chat is still broadcasted.

 ## Example Usage

-Let's create a patchfile that connects a channel named "#patchnet" on [Undernet](http://www.undernet.org), [EFnet](http://www.efnet.org), and [GameSurge](https://gamesurge.net), three different, separate IRC networks.
+Let's create a patchfile that creates a link named "#patchnet", connecting [Undernet](http://www.undernet.org), [EFnet](http://www.efnet.org), and [GameSurge](https://gamesurge.net), three different, separate IRC networks.
 Since I'm located in the US, I'm going to pick three servers located in the US (more specifically, in Chicago, IL), one on each network.
 I've selected `Chicago.IL.US.Undernet.org` on the Undernet network, `irc.servercentral.net` on the EFnet network, and `VortexServers.IL.US.GameSurge.net` on the GameSurge network;  I'll use the default port `6667` on each server.
 I want to use **IRC-Patch** with minimal functionality, so I'm going to disable the information commands, but leave private messaging turned on.
 I also want to use logging, and will log to a file named `/home/dhetrick/ircpatch.txt`.
 I'll set a short MOTD that welcomes new users to the channel:  "Welcome to %CHANNEL%, %NICK%!".
 I'll set the administration password to `sc00byd00`, and the bot's nickname to `patchbot`.
 I'm going to open up a file named `patchnet.patch`, and enter the following into it:

     <?xml version="1.0" encoding="UTF-8"?>
     <patch>